 Organ transplants are covered when deemed medically necessary and non-experimental.
 Transplants require prior authorization for medical necessity and case management by KEPRO.
 Contact KEPRO immediately at 1-888-571-0262 when it is determined by the member's physician that he or she is a potential candidate for any type of transplant.
+KEPRO offers support and assistance in evaluating treatment options, locating facilities, and referrals to the prescription drug administrator.
+Case Management begins early when the potential need for a transplant is identified and continues through the surgery and follow-up.

-You should advise your physician that KEPRO needs to coordinate the care from the initial phase when considering a transplant procedure to the initial work-up for transplant through the performance of the procedure, as well as the care following the actual transplant.
+You should advise your physician that KEPRO needs to coordinate care from the initial phase when considering a transplant procedure to the initial work-up for transplant through the performance of the procedure, as well as the care following the actual transplant.